dorian3d/DBoW2/README.md

 Two classes must be provided: `TDescriptor` is the data type of a single descriptor vector, and `F`, a class with the functions to manipulate descriptors, derived from `FClass`.

-For example, to work with SURF descriptors, `TDescriptor` is defined as `std::vector<float>`, where each vector contains 64 or 128 float values.
+For example, to work with ORB descriptors, `TDescriptor` is defined as `cv::Mat` (of type `CV_8UC1`), which is a single row that contains 32 8-bit values.
 When features are extracted from an image, a `std::vector<TDescriptor>` must be obtained.
 In the case of BRIEF, `TDescriptor` is defined as `boost::dynamic_bitset<>`.

 The `F` parameter is the name of a class that implements the functions defined in `FClass`.
 These functions get `TDescriptor` data and compute some result.
-Classes to deal with SURF and BRIEF descriptors are already included in DBoW2. (`FSurf64`, `FBrief`).
+Classes to deal with ORB and BRIEF descriptors are already included in DBoW2. (`FORB`, `FBrief`).

 ### Predefined Vocabularies and Databases

-To make it easier to use, DBoW2 defines two kinds of vocabularies and databases: `Surf64Vocabulary`, `Surf64Database`, `BriefVocabulary`, `BriefDatabase`.
+To make it easier to use, DBoW2 defines two kinds of vocabularies and databases: `OrbVocabulary`, `OrbDatabase`, `BriefVocabulary`, `BriefDatabase`.
 Please, check the demo application to see how they are created and used.